strigo/strigo-rest-docs/content/webhooks-incoming-messages.md

 * `TERMINAL` => An SSH-based shell.
 * `DESKTOP` => A desktop interface to either a Linux or Windows based machine, via RDP.
-* `WEBVIEW` => An iframe that redirects to either a web server hosted on a VM, or an external website.
+* `WEB_PAGE` => An iframe that redirects to either a web server hosted on a VM, or an external website.